-Over the last twenty years we have worked to build capacity in stroke research, funding in excess of 100 research fellows as well as the UK's first Chair in Stroke.
+Over the last 30 years, we have worked to build capacity in stroke research, funding over 100 research fellows as well as the UK's first Chair in Stroke.

 Types of Lectureship award

-We have eight different types of award.
-We encourage you to consider which is most appropriate for you:
+We have six different types of awards and we encourage you to consider which is most appropriate for you: